jax-ml/jax/docs/profiling.md

 ssh -L 6006:localhost:6006 <remote server address>
 ```

-## nvprof
+## Nsight

-Nvidia's `nvprof` tool can be used to trace and profile JAX code on GPU.
+Nvidia's `Nsight` tool can be used to trace and profile JAX code on GPU.
 For
-details, see the `nvprof` documentation.
+details, see the `Nsight` documentation.

 ## XLA profiling